souvikbasu/mean-seed/README.md

 `npm start & gulp --prod`

 Use `--prod` argument minimizes and concatenates js and css files.
-Use onlu for production deployment
+Use only for production deployment